mozilla/data-docs/meta/contributing.md

 gitbook serve
 ```

-The complete documentation for the gitbook toolchain is at: https://toolchain.gitbook.com/.
+The complete documentation for the GitBook toolchain is at: https://toolchain.gitbook.com/.
-If you run into any technical limitations, let me (@harterrt) know.
+If you run into any technical limitations, let me (`@harterrt`) know.
 I'm happy to change the tooling to make it as much fun as possible to write.

 ## Adding a new article